April 25, 2020

 Muttley, Zilly, Klunk, Dastardly and Yankee Doodle.

-Along with Muttley, who was always seeking to be rewarded with a medal, Dastardly was joined by the cowardly Zilly, who would frequently pull his head into his coat to “disappear”, and the inventive Klunk (both Messick), who invented most of the wild aircraft and gadgetry used to go after Yankee Doodle.
+Along with Muttley, who was always seeking to be rewarded with a medal for his efforts, Dastardly was joined by the cowardly Zilly, who would frequently pull his head into his coat to “disappear”, and the inventive Klunk (both Messick), who invented most of the wild aircraft and gadgetry used to go after Yankee Doodle.
 Zilly and Klunk were equally dim-witted, and the things they did often backfired.
 Klunk also spoke constantly in a series of sound effects mixed in with actual words, which often resulted in Zilly having to translate what he was saying to Dastardly.
 The entire squadron was under the command of an unseen General (Winchell), who would often call and yell at Dastardly for their failures.

 One of the wacky plane concepts seen during the show.